 About the Author

-I wish to thank the author for a copy of this book via Celebrate Lit.
-I also purchased my own copy.
-No positive review was required.
-All thoughts were left voluntarily, and are solely mine.
+I received a copy of the book from Celebrate Lit.
+I also bought my own copy.
+No positive review was required, and all opinions are my own.

 About the Author

-Dana Mentink is a two time American Christian Fiction Writers Carol Award winner, a Romantic Times Reviewer’s Choice Award and a Holt Medallion winner.
-She is the Publisher’s Weekly bestselling author of over forty titles in the suspense and lighthearted romance genres.
-She is pleased to write for Harlequin’s Love Inspired Suspense, Harvest House, and Poisoned Pen Press.
-Besides writing, she busies herself teaching third grade.
-Mostly, she loves to be home with Papa Bear, teen bear cubs affectionately nicknamed Yogi and Boo Boo, Junie, the nutty terrier, and a chubby box turtle.
+Dana Mentink is a USA Today and Publisher’s Weekly bestselling author as well as a two-time American Christian Fiction Writers Carol Award winner, and the recipient of a Holt Medallion.
+She’s written over fifty titles in the suspense, lighthearted romance and mystery genres.
+She is pleased to write for Harlequin’s Love Inspired Suspense, Harlequin Heartwarming, and Poisoned Pen Press.
 You can connect with Dana via her website at danamentink.com, on Facebook, YouTube (Author Dana Mentink) and Instagram (dana_mentink.)

 More from Dana